 - a.
-Conduct themselves in a courteous manner with students, teachers, administration, and other parents while on campus. - b.
+Conduct themselves in a courteous manner with students, teachers, Administration, and other parents while on campus. - b.
 Demonstrate support for the school policies and guidelines delineated in this handbook. - c.
-Foster student cooperation with school norms and culture.
+Foster student cooperation with school guidelines.

-Should the point be reached where it is determined that a student's parent or guardian has engaged in inappropriate conduct or demonstrated an uncooperative, destructive, discourteous, scandalous, rumor-driven, threatening, hostile, or divisive attitude towards a student, another parent, teacher, administrator, any staff member, or the school in general, the school reserves the right to remove services from the student.
+Should the point be reached where it is determined that a student's parent or guardian has engaged in inappropriate conduct or demonstrated an uncooperative, destructive, discourteous, scandalous, rumordriven, threatening, hostile, or divisive attitude towards a student, another parent, teacher, administrator, any staff member, or the school in general, the school reserves the right to remove services from the student.
 The process outlined in the withdrawal/expulsion policy will be applied.